GravityKit/GravityView/readme.txt

 == Changelog ==

+* Tweak: Show available plugin updates, even when license is expired

 = 1.15.1 =
 * New: Use `{get}` Merge Tags as `[gravityview]` attributes
 * Fixed: Update the required Gravity Forms version to 1.9.9.10